Bert-JanP/Hunting-Queries-Detection-Rules/Firewall Detection Logics/DataExfilterationSuspicion.md

 This detectin logics works to detect if any adversary is trying to steal data.

 Exfiltration consists of techniques that adversaries may use to steal data from your network.
 Once they’ve collected data, adversaries often package it to avoid detection while removing it.
 This can include compression and encryption.
 Techniques for getting data out of a target network typically include transferring it over their command and control channel or an alternate channel and may also include putting size limits on the transmission.

+**Why it matters:** Exfilteration can appear as large sustained upload from a workstation/server.
+**Logic**: Compare current window vs a baseline average.

 #### Risk
 The risks involved with data exfiltration are serious and will have permanent effects on the organizations.
 There are some prime risks that follow: